 Students must take EDSE 488 and 489 during the APT, which is normally offered in the Winter Term only.

-- (1) See overview of Career and Technology Studies Majors and Minors following Education Chart 2. - (2) ★15 Advanced Standing can be granted for relevant Journeyman Certification in CTS strands.
-See Chart 5.
+- (1) See overview of Career and Technology Studies Majors and Minors §75.4.3. - (2) ★15 Advanced Standing can be granted for relevant Journeyman Certification in CTS strands

 Chemistry (★36)